7th Grade Research Paper Resources

 - Does the author’s language show signs of bias?

 - Biased language = expressions that demean or exclude people because of age, sex, race, ethnicity, social class, or certain physical or mental traits.

-Would you be able to verify this content?
-Could you explore other sources/websites to confirm this is reliable content?
-Try to find more information on the Republic of Molossia.
+- Would you be able to verify this content?
+Could you explore other sources/websites to confirm that it is reliable content?
+How can you determine if the content is accurate and useful to you?

 - Is the information relevant to your topic or does it deviate too much?

 - Is the readership level too simple or too sophisticated?